-- All responsibilities of a paramedic as outlined in JCESA Administrative Policy #1850 (Paramedic Job Description) - Direct and supervise field personnel in both emergency and non-emergency situations - Conduct site visits to ensure employee compliance with all policies and procedures - Initiate disciplinary action in accordance with JCESA Administrative Policy #1210 (Disciplinary Action) including the issue of verbal warnings and written reprimands. - Complete performance evaluations of assigned employees - Manage staffing exceptions - Coordinate incident response in complex situations - Assign, prioritize, and oversee collateral duties, which are established and broadly defined by the Deputy Director, to the Lieutenants.
+- All responsibilities of a paramedic as outlined in JCESA Administrative Policy #1850 (Paramedic Job Description) - Direct and supervise field personnel in both emergency and non-emergency situations - Conduct site visits to ensure employee compliance with all policies and procedures - Initiate disciplinary action in accordance with JCESA Administrative Policy #1210 (Disciplinary Action) including the issue of verbal warnings and written reprimands. - Complete performance evaluations of assigned employees - Manage staffing exceptions as per the Director's orders.
+The hiring of backfill and the cause of backfill shifts are a responsibility that directly impacts the JCESA budget.
+The JCESA shift officer will follow policies and procedures to hold all employees accountable for their leave to ensure they are utilizing leave in a responsible manner. - Coordinate incident response in complex situations - Assign, prioritize, and oversee collateral duties, which are established and broadly defined by the Deputy Director, to the Lieutenants.
 Examples of these duties include, but are not limited to; Community Outreach, Training, Supply Procurement, Health & Safety, etc.

-- Assign, prioritize, and oversee non-emergency administrative functions to EMT/Firefighters and Paramedic/Firefighters - Other duties as assigned
+- Assign, prioritize, and oversee non-emergency administrative functions to EMT/Firefighters and Paramedic/Firefighters - Other duties as assigned - Abide by the West Virginia State Fire Prevention Unit Policy.